 We provided invaluable knowledge and experience to the Ministry, which they can now share with the Ontario Public Sector for more defined Requests for Proposals (RFPs) from vendors.
 We have also given ourselves a marked advantage in this marketplace because we can respond to RFPs with more precision and acumen than any vendor who has not realized a UNIX to cloud legacy migration.

+6R’s of Application Migration